Inventory, 30 lbs : 11.36

 Bok choy is available year-round.

-In Singapore, where farm land is limited and population density is at maximum capacity, vertical farming is becoming the benchmark for sustainable, efficient commercial vegetable cultivation and food security.
-Bok choy is Singapore's vertical farming vegetable of choice where it is stacked and grown in 30-foot high automated towers.
-Nearly a 1/2 ton of Bok choy is harvested from the towers annually.
+In Singapore, where farmland is limited, and population density is at maximum capacity, vertical farming is becoming the benchmark for sustainable, efficient commercial vegetable cultivation and food security.
+Bok choy is Singapore's vertical farming vegetable of choice where it is stacked and grown in automated towers reaching over nine meters in height.
+Nearly a half a ton of Bok choy is harvested from the towers annually and is consumed locally through restaurants and fresh markets for home consumption.

 Restaurants currently purchasing this product as an ingredient for their menu.